 Then, it becomes emotional.
-Sellers have a sense of urgency and anxiety -- which can make it difficult to think straight.
+Sellers have a sense of urgency and anxiety, making it difficult to think straight.

-When sellers are anxious, it affects how they approach sales negotiations, and that changes how buyers interact with sellers.
+When you, the seller, becomes anxious, it affects how you approach sales negotiations, changing how buyers interact with you.

-Let’s say you’ve been speaking with a prospect for a few months about your CRM technology.
+Let’s say you’ve been speaking with a prospect for a few months about your CRM technology, which might take longer than usual since Covid-19 started.
 You’ve had several conversations about their frustrations with their current provider.

 They’ve seen your software in action and seem impressed, and you’ve gotten as far as drawing out a preliminary agreement.
 But then, you get on the phone and hear, “The price is too high.”